grafana/k6-docs/docs/sources/v0.47.x/using-k6/scenarios/_index.md

 ---
 title: Scenarios
-excerpt: 'Scenarios allow us to make in-depth configurations to how VUs and iterations are scheduled.
+description: 'Scenarios allow us to make in-depth configurations to how VUs and iterations are scheduled.
 This makes it possible to model diverse traffic patterns in load tests.'
 weight: 13
 ---